Kostakv/lotide/README.md

 * middle - returns the middle element of an array
 * without - takes two arugments, removes certain elements of an array *but keeps original the same*
 * countOnly - takes two arguments (array and object) counts only specific keys in an object, returns new object
+* countLetters - takes one arugment 'String' and returns an object containing the number of identical letters